SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 	pedalCalibrations: *pedal*.*calibration* *selectorFunction*, ...

 The optional parameter *controlApplication* let you provide the name of the configured application object for *SmartControl*, as long as it is not named "Pedal Calibration".
 With the *pedalCalibrations* parameter, you can provide all calibration selections, you want to have on your Button Box. *pedal* can be either "Clutch", "Brake" or "Trottle" and *calibration* must be one of "Linear", "Sense+1", "Sense+2", "Sense-1", "Sense-2", "S-Shape", "S_on_Side", "Slow_Start", "Slow_End" or "Custom" for the Heusinkveld Pedals.
 "Example: "pedalCalibrations: Clutch.Linear Button.1, Brake.Linear Button.2, ..."

+Important: Please be aware, that any spaces in curve names must be substituted with an underscore, since spaces are allowed in *SmartControl* curve names, but not in plugin arguments.
+The underscores will be replaced with spaces again, before being transmitted to *SmartControl*.
+You may also use double quotes for the curve names, that contain spaces.

 ## Plugin *Race Engineer*